trigeeks/bowfoliosApp/README.md

 First, install the latest version of XCode.

 Second, clone the repo to your local computer.
 You can run the app by using either the XCode Simulator or an iPhone with the latest version.
+(Caution: Using the camera function on a simulator will cause a crash.)